Can I Keep a Felony Off My Record?

 Even so the circumstances of each criminal case could be totally different and only your attorney can recommend you what approach to take, this article will provide some helpful information.

-What Effects the Outcome of a Criminal Case?
+What Affects the Outcome

 The outcome of any criminal case usually depends on three main factors: